Huron County mental health Levy 2025

 Mental health services for children and families, mental health peer support, and crisis services are the Board's top priorities at this time.

-Is there are report showing how funds are currently being spent?
+Is there a report showing how funds are currently being spent?

 To learn more about the services funded by the Board and what the Board does, please visit https://www.hcbmhas.org/_files/ugd/635161_018c2ad958f747cd94ac655ea6f05801.pdf to view the Board’s 2023 Annual Report